Unoqwy/trakt/README.md

 - Proxy Protocol support to forward player IPs
 - Health checks (ping) to not send players to servers that are down
 - Dynamic configuration reload
+- Ability to restart and recover active connections (provided it restarts within a few seconds)

 ## Installation